timattt/Project-LWJGL-gamedev/GDD/Cards.md

 ### Minefield

-A minefield explodes any land unit that is located at a distance of one cell.
+A minefield explodes any land unit that is located at a distance of one tile.

 ![image](https://user-images.githubusercontent.com/25401699/213919710-c565422c-84be-40e8-a6f8-92065f93f285.png)